 Walk Newburyport: Three Self-Guided Residential Walking Tours, With an Overview of Common Styles, Local History, and Significant Public Buildings, by the Newburyport Preservation Trust (2011).
 Prepared by local architects, writers, and designers, the book includes an introduction to the periods and styles of domestic architecture found in Newburyport, a glossary of terms, and historical sidebars in addition to the walking tours.
 Walk Newburyport is a must-have for residents who want to learn more about the buildings that give the city its special character.
 You can also purchase Walk Newburyport directly from the Newburyport Preservation Trust online, or locally at the Book Rack, Jabberwocky, the Cushing House Museum, the Custom House Maritime Museum, or Spencer-Peirce-Little Farm.

 A Measure of Change (Video, 1975, 29 min.).
 This award-winning documentary by Lawrence Rosenblum is a must-see for every new arrival to Newburyport.
 In just 29 minutes, the documentary examines the landmark decision to use historic preservation principles for the first time in federal HUD urban renewal projects.
-Temporarily unavailable.
+Go directly to the video here.